Simple Pendulum

 Each experiment includes learning objectives and discussion prompts.

 Yes.
-Each lab includes learning objectives, procedural steps, and data export features.
-Many instructors assign these as pre-lab exercises or for remote learning scenarios.
+Each lab includes learning objectives, procedural steps, and data-focused interaction that can support pre-lab work, homework, or remote learning.